VMware SD-WAN Orchestration API v2 latestOpenAPI Specification Download

-The 4.2.0 VMware SD-WAN Orchestrator release introduces a new SD-WAN Orchestration REST API, informally referred to as “APIv2” because it is intended to gradually replace the VCO Portal API (“v1”) as the primary interface supported for Partner and Customer development.
-The API currently supports monitoring of Customer deployments (roughly the same feature set that is available via the web UI’s Customer -> Monitoring pane).
-Configuration APIs are under active development for APIv2 and are available as part of APIv1 on https://code.vmware.com/apis/1115/velocloud-sdwan-vco-api
+VMware SD-WAN Orchestrator release 4.2.0 introduced a new SD-WAN Orchestration REST API, informally referred to as “APIv2” because it is intended to gradually replace the VCO Portal API (“v1”) as the primary interface supported for Partner and Customer development.
+The API remains under active development; it currently supports:

 Designed with extensive input from users of the Portal API, APIv2 offers an improved developer experience to new and experienced users alike.
 The API embraces the REST architectural style and draws on design conventions and best practices that are well-established within VMware and beyond, among these:

 - The usage of standard HTTP methods to denote how API operations behave

 - The usage of a range of standard HTTP status codes in a manner consistent with the definitions specified in RFC 7231 (e.g. 201 is used to indicate that a resource was successfully created, 400 is used when the server detects a request syntax error, etc.)

 - The usage of hyperlinks to represent relations among API resources and facilitate navigation of the API (e.g. Customer Edges are represented with a URL path like

 /enterprises/a980c178-6c32-45ca-aaf9-1c74d441eb69/edges/ca607949-0263-4bc7-afb0-d37a165da82c, and any given Edge may be fetched via a simple HTTP GET request to that path)